 Why chimney transitions are leak-prone

 A chimney interrupts the roof plane.
 Water has to move around the sides, backside, corners, and roof-to-wall transitions without backing up under shingles or behind masonry details.
+On the typical asphalt-shingle roofs we see across Collin County, those transitions take the brunt of every storm, and after 15 to 25 years of Texas sun the sealant and metal that protect them are usually the first details to age out.

 A sound chimney detail may include step flashing, counterflashing, underlayment, shingles, sealant at specific transitions, and sometimes a cricket or saddle depending on chimney width and roof layout.
+In our experience a chimney wider than about 30 inches on the uphill side benefits from a cricket so water splits and runs around it instead of pooling behind the masonry, and the modern building code (IRC R903) treats that roof-to-wall and roof-to-chimney detailing as a flashing requirement, not an optional upgrade.

 Common DFW chimney leak signals